AbdurazaaqMohammed/apk-modification/README.md

   * Obfuscation of resources (this effectively saves space; but has a chance to break some apps)
   * Optimization of APKs
   * Automatically signing APKs after modification
+* [MP Manager](https://github.com/AbdurazaaqMohammed/MP-Manager) - A free open source Android file manager with a major focus on APKs, designed by me as an alternative to MT Manager.
+It integrates many of the tools in this list on-device, including APK decompiling/building, DEX editing, signing, AXML editing, cloning and more.
+See https://abdurazaaqmohammed.github.io/mpmanager for more details.

 * [Apktool M](https://maximoff.su/apktool/?lang=en) - Not to be confused with the Java program apktool, APKtool M is an app with many features, including
   * fast decompilation of APK files
   * Several optimizations for APKs.
 UltraZip is most effective; I have noticed it breaks media pickers in apps.
   * Antisplit - converting split .apks, .xapk, .apkm. files to .apk
-  * integration with [MPatcher](https://maximoff.su/mpatcher/), another tool by the same developer, focusing on scripts to patch APKs in several ways, such as
+  * integration with [MPatcher](https://maximoff.su/mpatcher), another tool by the same developer, focusing on scripts to patch APKs in several ways, such as
     * optimizing images (it uses optipng and pngquant)
     * disabling (not removing) analytics
     * deleting languages except default language